Jonathan Winnerman

 Research

-Jonathan Winnerman is an Academic Administrator in Ancient Studies at UCLA and works closely with the governance board to support Global Antiquity.
-A specialist in ancient Egyptian philology (Old Egyptian through Coptic) and visual culture, he first joined UCLA as a lecturer in Egyptology before becoming a part of Global Antiquity.
-Since joining the institute, he has contributed to several successful grant projects, and invites interested faculty to reach out to him to take advantages of these services.
+Jonathan Winnerman is Assistant Professor of Teaching in the Department of Near Eastern Languages and Cultures and Associate Director of Global Antiquity.
+A specialist in ancient Egyptian philology (Old Egyptian through Coptic) and visual culture, he teaches classes on ancient Egypt while also coordinating interdisciplinary ancient studies curricula to complement the vision of Global Antiquity.
+As Associate Director, he also assists faculty with grant projects, and invites interested colleagues to reach out to him to take advantages of these services.

 Before joining UCLA, Jonathan worked in Egypt for many years, most notably as an epigrapher with the Epigraphic Survey in Luxor and with the Tell Edfu project.
 He continues to be interested in epigraphy and epigraphic methodology, especially in the digital realm.
-He previously taught ancient Egyptian language in the Department of Near Eastern Languages and Cultures.

 Articles and Book Chapters